differentprogramming/Grapheme-String/README.md

 This is a library for immutable strings.
 There is a GraphemeStringBuilder class for building new strings out of bits of existing ones.

-So to summarize what these are like:

-1) Creating strings is slow, because they're indexed on creation.
-They take up a lot of memory relative to utf8, because they have a UTF8 buffer and a UTF32 buffer and a grapheme index.

-2) Making substrings is instant, since substrings are shared.

-3) Sharing is done with reference counting which is fast because it's not thread safe (unless you change a line).
-a) Strings and their substrings should stay in the thread they were created in or else be transfered all at once.

-4) Strings are immutable but there is a string builder class.
-5) Strings are compatible with the standard library, with for each etc. There are iterators, comparisons and hashes.
-6) The boost library is a dependency, but all other dependencies are included in the source.

 This version is for Windows and can convert windows 16 bit unicode.
 Later I'll add Linux compatibility.